A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Case Studies for Inference

 SN 2007ru is an SN Ic-BL at $z = 0.01546$ that was first discovered by the Himalayan Chandra Telescope on 2007 December 2 \citep{Sahu2009}.
 The peak magnitude of the supernova was $M_V \approx -19.06$ mag, one of the brighter SNe Ic-BL, and estimated rise time was $8 \pm 3$ days \citep{Sahu2009}.
 The photospheric velocity was estimated to be around 20 000 km s$^{-1}$.
 A nickel-powered model estimated the $M_{\rm ej} \approx$ 1.3 $M_\odot$ and $M_{\rm Ni} \approx$ 0.4 $M_\odot$ \citep{Sahu2009}, while a previous magnetar-powered model estimated $P_0 \approx 2.30$ ms, $B \approx 6.2 \times 10^{15}$ G, and $M_{\rm ej} \approx 4.43 M_\odot$ \citep{Wang2016}.

 We import the observational data \citep{Sahu2009} from the Open Supernova Catalog \citep{Guillochon2017}.
-The model fits most of the data well in the optical, although it does slightly underpredict the NIR data around peak.
+The model fits most of the data well in the optical and NIR.
 The magnetar energy is $\lesssim 10^{50}$ erg for this supernova, lower than the explosion energy, which dominates the dynamics here.
 This energy is also much lower than that estimated by \citet{Wang2016}, and the spin-down time is a factor of $\sim$ 10 larger.
 The ejecta mass we estimate is similar to the previous nickel-powered model, but lower than the previous magnetar-powered model.
-Finally, the braking index $n$ is much higher than 3, and we can reject vacuum dipole spin-down at at $\gtrsim 95\%$ confidence.
+The opacity we recover is $\sim$ 0.06 cm$^2$ g$^{-1}$, lower than the fixed value of 0.1 cm$^2$ g$^{-1}$ in \citet{Wang2016}.
+Finally, the braking index $n$ is much higher than 3, and we can again reject vacuum dipole spin-down at $\gtrsim 95\%$ confidence.
 Our posterior on the braking index is also consistent with the magnetar spin-down being dominated by gravitational-wave radiation~\citep{Sarin2018, Sarin2020b}.
 However we caution against strong conclusions based on the measurement of $n$ due to our simplified treatment of the neutron star spin evolution.